CodeByHashir/CodeByHashir/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 🔭 I’m currently working on Nest.js, TypeScript, Python and Prisma ORM.
+- 🔭 I’m currently working on Machine Learning, Gen Ai, ChatBot Dev using Python and related frameworks/Libraries.

-- 👨‍💻 All of my projects are available at [https://CodeByHashir.github.io](https://CodeByHashir.github.io)
+- 👨‍💻 All of my projects are available at https://github.com/CodeByHashir
 - 👯 I am looking to collaborate on Backend Development, AI/ML and Data Engineering Projects.

 - 🥅 2025 Goals: Contribute to open source, learn and explore new technologies and working on amazing software projects.